Josenewmano/CV/README.md

 **Primary Education** (2011 to 2021)
 _Teacher_

-- At schools in London including Saint Joan of Arc RCPS, Nightingale Primary, and Oakdale Juniors
-- At schools in Bangkok including Australian ISB, First Steps International, and St Stephen's International
+- At schools in London including Saint Joan of Arc RCPS, Nightingale Primary, and Oakdale Juniors, and at schools in Bangkok including Australian ISB, First Steps International, and St Stephen's International
+- _Highlights_
-- Coordinated the team leading very young children through their first experiences of social interaction at SJA
+  - Coordinated the team leading very young children through their first experiences of social interaction after the pandemic at SJA
   - Individually developed and conducted online delivery of lessons for the year group at Nightingale during lockdown
   - Managed and delivered ICT for the whole school at First Steps
   - Pioneered the provision of lucrative extra weekend classes at AISB
   - Endeavoured throughout to get the best for the children
+- _Skills Developed_
+  - Preparing resources in various formats (images, handwritten, typed, verbal), and for various audiences (students, their families, other members of staff, external visitors) developed my skills in **presentation and communication** - understanding what is the key information in a concept, and how best to communicate this information clearly, as well as interpreting the opinions and understandings of others
+  - The 'plan, teach, assess' cycle developed my skills in **analysis and evaluation** - using all of the evidence available to identify wants and needs, then determine successes and areas for development - an Agile-like methodology
+  - The intense schedule in education developed my skills in **managing time and energy** - prioritising the most urgent and important tasks, whilst maintaining the required levels of energy to engage with others in-person, and be accountable for the outcomes of my work
+  - Being responsible for large groups of students, as well as support staff, developed my skills in **leadership** - demonstrating authority and assurance, and motivating the team under my care
+  - Assimilating knowledge and reviewing content for upcoming learning, as well as frequent reading into literature related to teaching and learning developed my skills in **research and development** - constantly striving to better my understanding of knowledge related to the profession, and to keep abreast of new developments

 **UK Startup Jobs** (2016 to 2019)
 _Social Media Manager_

+- _Highlights_
   - Transformed the brand's social media presence from automated updates, to a human presence with a personality
-- Developed an understanding of working life in the startup/ tech ecosystem, through my own personal experience, from the offerings from employers, and from the point of view of prospective employees
+  - Developed an understanding of working life in the startup/ tech ecosystem, through my own personal experience, from the offerings of employers, and     from the point of view of prospective employees
   - Contributed to the founder's successful exit
+- _Skills Developed_
+   - Writing the content for blogs and social media posts developed my skills in **creativity** - drawing the most relevant and interesting information from a range of sources in order to increase user interaction
+   - Interacting with applicants and startups/ tech companies on social media developed my skills in **customer care and marketing** - identifying needs and expectations, in order to deliver the best possible outcomes for the user and the product alike

-## Skills
+## Areas of Strength

 #### Deciphering